 Their gift, through the Alexander Grass Foundation, is the largest ever to Johns Hopkins exclusively for the support of the humanities.

-It established the Alexander Grass Humanities Institute as a focal point and important sponsor of programming for humanities departments.
+It established the Alexander Grass Humanities Institute (AGHI) as a focal point and important sponsor of programming for humanities departments.
 The institute is named for the donors’ late father, a Pennsylvania businessman and philanthropist and founder in 1962 of what became Rite Aid Corp., now one of the nation’s largest drugstore chains.

 What does AGHI do?

-The Humanities Institute serves as an umbrella for and supports the goals of all of Johns Hopkins’ humanities-related academic departments and programs.
-It sponsors scholarly meetings as well as public events.
+The Alexander Grass Humanities Institute serves as an umbrella for and supports the goals of all of Johns Hopkins’ humanities-related academic departments, programs, and centers.
+AGHI sponsors scholarly meetings as well as public events.
 The institute also paves the way for faculty members from different departments to work together on innovative projects of mutual interest.
-The Humanities Institute focuses on these areas:
+AGHI focuses on these areas:

 - Global humanities – examining the differences among cultural, ethnic, religious and linguistic groups, and the importance on non-Western intellectual traditions